Know Before You Go

 Passports

 Remember, some countries do require a certain period of validity on passports after your proposed date of exit from the country.
-You can find the most up-to-date information on the FCDO website.
+You can find the most up-to-date foreign travel advice here.

 If you’ve got anyone in your group with a passport from a country other than the UK, they’ll need to check entry requirements with the relevant embassy (this is their responsibility, not yours).